-- 9. The IUCr now requires all CIF files to contain both refinement and hkl information.
-SHELX-2013 will append your .res and .hkl files to your CIF file.
-If you are not refining with SHELX-2013, change the "Ignore HKL/RES" to "Include HKL/RES" so this information will be appended to your CIF file.
-HKL checksum data may not be included which will result in a CheckCIF alert, so it is best to refine with SHELX-2013. - 10.
-If you wish to include information from another CIF file you can use the "add CIF" link at the bottom of the Report menu (shown in the figure above). - 11.
+- 7. The IUCr now requires all CIF files to contain both refinement and hkl information.
+Keep HKL/RES as leave as is. - 8.
+If you wish to include information from another CIF file you can use the "add CIF" link at the bottom of the Report menu (shown in the figure above).
+If your cif_od file has a different name you might need to rename that to just a .cif file and add that here. - 9.
 Once you have added all your information, press the "Merge Cif" button.
-This will stitch together the CIF file generated from your refinement, with your pcf file and the other information you provided in the Olex2 GUI.
-Note: If you run another refinement, it will overwrite this CIF and you will have to press the "Merge Cif" button again. - 12.
+This will stitch together the CIF file generated from your refinement, with your pcf file and the other

+- information you provided in the Olex2 GUI.
+Note: If you run another refinement, it will overwrite this CIF and you will have to press the "Merge Cif" button again. - 10.
 Olex2 will pop up a text editor with your CIF file in it.
 You can scroll through the file to make sure the proper values have been included in it.
-Leave this file open for now. - a.
-Note: For older versions of SHELXL you will need to check this: One item that you will consistently need to check and/or fix is the "refine_ls_hydrogen_treatment."
-This is set by the refinement program and for SHELXL will default to "mixed" meaning some atoms were freely refined and some were constrained (riding).
-If you only had riding hydrogen atoms you will need to change this to "constr".
-CheckCIF will display a B-level alert if you have left this value incorrect.
-Look for the alert in CheckCIF. - b.
-The newest version (SHELXL-2013) corrects this problem.
-Make sure you know what version you are using so you know if you need to correct this problem! - c.
-Currently, Olex2 overwrites this value with "mixed".
-Future versions will fix this issue, but it is best to check/edit your CIF after you are done working in Olex2. - 13.
+Leave this file open for now. - 11.
 Back in the Olex2 GUI, click the "Get CheckCif Report" button.
 This may take a while, but it will generate a CheckCIF report for your file.
 Look through it for any errors or alerts and edit your CIF file accordingly.
 (This will be discussed in detail in class). - a.
 Note: This CheckCIF algorithm may not be as up-to-date as the IUCr CheckCIF function available on the web. - b.
 To access the IUCr CheckCIF routine open a web browser and navigate to http://journals.iucr.org/services/cif/checkcif.html - c.
 Browse to your cif file and select the box for Validation of CIF only (no structure factors).
 Click "send CIF for checking".
 NOTE: The IUCr now requires submission of the structure factor CIF (.fcf) file.
 It is a good idea to run your .fcf file through CheckCIF, too. - d.
-Further instructions will be given in class for how to answer alerts and fix common problems. - 14.
+Further instructions will be given in class for how to answer alerts and fix common problems. - 12.
 Once your CIF file is complete, you can use it to make Acta Cryst type reports, or use the Olex2 GUI to customize your own reports.
 These procedures will be discussed in class.